I am an engineer and researcher broadly interested in Probabilistic Machine

 small generative models,

-leveraging the tools of hierarchical inference to encourage adaptation at inference time.
+leveraging the tools of hierarchical inference to encourage adaptation at

 |